Power-Platform-Samples/Power-Platform-Timed-Survey/Power Apps Survey Solution/README.md

 ![](/Images/powerapps-10.PNG)

-Check out the folder "Scheduling with Adaptive Card" to learn more about reminding your employees to take the survey when it is time.
+Check out the folder "Scheduled Reminder with Adaptive Card" to learn more about reminding your employees to take the survey when it is time.